wuruipeng404/mongoose/README.md

 	var result2 []YourSchema
 	odm.Find(YourSchema{FieldA: "zhangsan"}, &result2)
 	odm.Find(bson.M{"field_a": "zhangsan"}, &result2)
-	// this.is sugar
+	// this is sugar
 	odm.Find(mongoose.Eq("field_a", "zhangsan"), &result2)
 }

 // Special the delete method have a little bit different func Special() {

-	// when your filter is bson or not a IDocument
+	// when your filter is bson, not a IDocument
 	// you need add option CollectionName

 	option := mongoose.DeleteOption{